 “You just said I’m cute!”
 Joanne blurted out excitedly.

 They were actually making their way down the path while exchanging those words.
 Jiro and Cyndi were up ahead while Chun and Angela were in the middle.
-Chun had let Sharon go first as to keep a better eye on her.
+Chun had let Sharon go first to keep a better eye on her.
 Calvin and Joanne were behind Chun and Angela.
 That made Jacky and Sophia last.
 Jacky had planned it that way.
 He always wanted to have a clear view of Joanne.
 It was just a regular trip, almost bulletproof.
 But they did not want any unexpected occurrences.
 They had to be prepared.

-“I don’t know why your fathers are still fighting over such nonsense stuffs,” Angela said when they had already descended the steps.
+“I don’t know why your fathers are still fighting over such nonsense stuff,” Angela said when they had already descended the steps.
 “You guys could be spending your life in such carefree ways and settle down already.”

 “What about you then?”
 Chun asked.
 “You could be living on the mainland, not getting yourself stuck on some dangerous island like this.”